slavipande/Workshop-TechWritingPortfolio/README.md

 - GitHub profile
 - Jekyll –> Open a command prompt on Windows or a terminal on macOS and run `jekyll -v` to check if you already have it installed.
 You should get a version number in response.

-Checkout [Creating a Tech Writing Portfolio with Docs as Code Tooling - Preliminary Setup](https://slavipande.github.io/Workshop-TechWritingPortfolio/blog/tcworldworkshop-preliminary-setup) for detailed instructions how to install everything you'll need.
+See [Creating a Tech Writing Portfolio with Docs as Code Tooling - Preliminary Setup](https://slavipande.github.io/Workshop-TechWritingPortfolio/blog/tcworldworkshop-preliminary-setup) for detailed instructions how to install everything you'll need.

 ## How to use this template